-When someone is thinking about adopting a dog, most people tend to look for a puppy.
+When someone is thinking about adopting a dog and other animals, most people tend to look for a puppy.
 It’s easy to see why, since puppies are undeniably cute with their little round tummies and tiny paws.
 Raising a dog from puppy to adulthood can be a very rewarding experience!

 However, some people, including myself, have a soft spot for the senior dogs.
 After volunteering at an animal rescue for 6 years, I’ve seen many dogs who just happened to miss their “golden age” for adoption as a puppy, and end up spending their whole lives waiting for their family.